Prague Digital Nomad Guide (2026)

 Digital Nomad Visa (2024)

-Duration: 1 year, extendable; can include immediate family.
+- Duration: 1 year, extendable; can include immediate family

-Tourist Visa Extensions: Difficult; must usually leave and return.
+- Difficult; must usually leave and return

-🏘️ Best Neighborhoods for Nomads
+🏘️ Neighborhoods

-| Neighborhood | Highlights |
+| Neighborhood | Vibe | Best For | Walkability |

-| Vinohrady | Trendy, expat-friendly, lush parks, best for first-timers |
+| Vinohrady | Trendy, expat-friendly, lush parks | First-timers | High |

-| Žižkov | Bohemian, youthful, nightlife, affordable |
+| Žižkov | Bohemian, youthful, nightlife, affordable | Nightlife, budget stays | High |

-| Karlín | Modern, hipster, great cafés, close to centre |
+| Karlín | Modern, hipster, great cafés, close to centre | Cafés, coworking | High |

-| Holešovice | Edgy, creative, art spaces, riverside, coworking |
+| Holešovice | Edgy, creative, art spaces, riverside | Coworking, creatives | High |

-| Malá Strana | Quaint, historic, near Prague Castle, quieter |
+| Malá Strana | Quaint, historic, near Prague Castle, quieter | Quiet, scenic stays | High |

-| Smíchov | Convenient, shopping, transport hub, relaxed modern |
+| Smíchov | Convenient, shopping, transport hub, relaxed modern | Transport, convenience | High |

-| New Town | Central, practical, all the conveniences |
+| New Town | Central, practical, all the conveniences | Central base | High |

-| Letná | Leafy, up-and-coming, parks, beer gardens |
+| Letná | Leafy, up-and-coming, parks, beer gardens | Parks, sunsets, beer gardens | High |

 How to Choose